robertKegel/robertKegel/README.md

 - 👋 Hi, I’m @robertKegel!
 Welcome to my GitHub repository!

 - 👀 I’m interested in web development, specifically the MERN stack.
 MongoDB, Express, React and Node.
-- 🌱 I’m currently learning Shopify Development.
+- 🌱 I’m currently learning Shopify Theme Development.
 - 💞️ I’m looking to collaborate on any front-end or back-end development that I can contribute to.
-- 📫 How to reach me:  kegel.robert@gmail.com
+- 📫 How to reach me:  robert@iamrobertkegel.com

 <!---
 robertKegel/robertKegel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.